tejokrishna10/pll-design-osu-180nm/README.md

 7.**SCOPE:**

 1.Porting this IP on lower technology nodes using advance PDK's where capacitor fabrication is realizable<br />
-Area Efficient Design Improvements.<br />
+2.Area Efficient Design Improvements.<br />
-Improvements for Power Reduction.<br />
+3.Improvements for Power Reduction.<br />
-Improvements of accuracy, jitter & dead zone.<br />
+4.Improvements of accuracy, jitter & dead zone.<br />